daticahealth/cks-docs/source/sections/getting-started/logging.md

 * Systemd Changes/Operations

 By default this feature is disabled.
 Before requesting that this be enabled, please review the following caveats:
-* Significant increase in required size of logging volumes and increased likelihood of needing to increase logging volume storage across all nodes.
-If those volumes are not actively monitored and they fill up they can cause service interruption by preventing unrelated pods from starting properly.
+* High likelihood of needing to increase logging volume storage across all nodes.
+If those volumes are not actively monitored and they fill up, they can cause service interruption by preventing unrelated pods from starting properly.
 * Moderate increase on the load of Elasticsearch, increased index sizes which could mean slight performance degredation of Elasticsearch if not addressed.
 * Moderate increase on the volume of logs stored in S3, which will likely cost more depending on your [AWS S3 Pricing](https://aws.amazon.com/s3/pricing/)